makrai/notes/hu2003-multiling-multitask-benchmark.md

 ## 4.1.
 Training and evaluation setup

-* XTREME focuses on the evaluation of multilingual representations.
-We do not
+* XTREME focuses on the evaluation of multilingual representations
-* [no] restriction on the amount or nature of the monolingual data used for pretraining multilingual representations.
-However, we request authors to be
+* [no] restriction on the amount or nature of the monolingual data used for pretraining multilingual representations
 * For evaluation, we focus on zero-shot cross-lingual transfer [from] English
-  * many tasks only have training data available in English.
-Although
+  * many tasks only have training data available in English
-  * English is not generally the best source language for cross-lingual transfer for all target languages (Lin+ 2019), this is still the
+  * English is not generally the best source language for cross-lingual transfer for all target languages (Lin+ 2019)
-  * A single source language also facilitates evaluation as models only need to be trained once and can be evaluated on all other languages.
-10
+  * A single source language also facilitates evaluation as models only need to be trained once and can be evaluated on all other languages
   * Future work may also consider multi-source transfer, which is interesting particularly for low-resource languages, and transfer to unknown languages or unknown language-task combinations
 * pretrained multilingual representations are finetuned on English labelled data of an XTREME task.
-The model is then evaluated on the test data of the
+The model is then evaluated on the test data of tg

 ##4.2.
 Baselines

-* strong baselines and state-ofthe-art models.
-The approaches we consider learn
+* strong baselines and SOTA models
-  * multilingual representations via self-supervision or leverage translations—either for representation learning or for training models in the source or target language.
-We focus
+  * multilingual representations via self-supervision or translations—either for representation learning or for training models in the source or target language
-* focus on models that learn a multilingual embedding space between all
+* focus on models that learn a multilingual embedding space between all langs
   * future work to focus on these languages to capture as much language diversity as possible.
-We report hyperparameters in the appendix.
-All
+We report hyperparameters in the appendix
-  * hyper-parameter tuning is done on English validation data.
-We encourage
+  * hyper-parameter tuning is done on English validation data

 ### mBERT Multilingual BERT (Devlin+ 2019) is a transformer model (Vaswani+ 17)